netdevops/hier_config/docs/advanced-topics.md

 #### ordering

 Ordering is one of the most useful hier_config options.
 This allows you to use lineage rules to define the order in which remediation steps are presented to the user.
 For the ntp example above, the ntp server was negated (`no ntp server 192.0.2.1`) before the new ntp server was added.
-In most cases, this wouldn't be advantagous.
+In most cases, this wouldn't be advantageous.
 Thus, ordering can be used to define the proper order to execute commands.

 All commands are assigned a default order weight of 500, with a usable order weight of 1 - 999.
 The smaller the weight value, the higher on the list of steps a command is to be executed.
 The larger the weight value, the lower on the list of steps a command is to be executed.
 To create an order in which new ntp servers are added before old ntp servers are removed, you can create an order lineage that weights the negation to the bottom.